fractalcactus/banking-framework/README.md

 ### CREDIT
 * This account is either a credit card, or another account linked to another debit/Eftpos card (not the card that links to SPENDING and BILLS)
 * It exists so that when you buy things for other people, it doesn't 'mess up' you tracking your spending.
 * *e.g if you own a credit card: you go shopping for your flat, you spend $250.
 You don't want to see that in your BILLS account, because it's not a personal bill.
-Instead, by using the credit account, everyone else in the flat of 5 can pay you $50, to your BUCKET account, which is easily trackable, and you then move that $200 into credit. you can pay $50 into CREDIT from BILLS, and you can clearly see that your grocery bill was a personal $50*
+Instead, by using the credit account, everyone else in the flat of 5 can pay you $50, to your REIMBURSALS account, which is easily trackable, and you then move that $200 into credit. you can pay $50 into CREDIT from BILLS, and you can clearly see that your grocery bill was a personal $50*
 * *e.g if you own a debit card: treat it like a credit card, load it up with say $500 that just sits there, and you can have the same system as above*

 ### SAVINGS